 When you perform volume-level restore, Veeam Agent for Linux restores the entire content of the volume.
 It retrieves from the backup data blocks pertaining to a specific volume and copies them to the necessary location.

-Note that you cannot browse the volume in the backup and select individual files and directories for restore.
+Keep in mind that you cannot browse the volume in the backup and select individual files and directories for restore.
 For granular file-level restore, you can use the File-Level Restore option.

 A volume can be restored to its original location or new location.
 If you restore the volume to its original location, Veeam Agent for Linux overwrites data on the original volume.
 If you restore the volume to a new location, and the target disk contains any data, Veeam Agent for Linux overwrites data in the target location with data retrieved from the backup.